 “They’re not going to outrun a dog,” he said.

-The chief said the department is hoping to get a Belgian Malinois dog, which is a short-haired shepherd.
+The chief said the department is hoping to get a Belgian Malinois, which is a short-haired shepherd dog.

-Southern Regional Police covers Glen Rock, New Freedom, Stewartstown nd Shrewsbury boroughs.
+Southern Regional Police territory includes Glen Rock, New Freedom, Stewartstown and Shrewsbury boroughs.

 If Southern Regional gets a K-9, there will be six K-9 units in the county.
 There are four within the York County Sheriff's Office and one in the West York Police Department.